-In Lu~\etal~\cite{lu2021learning}, the authors designed a Deep Operator Network~(DeepONet) to approximate the solution operator~$G$ (with $x_0 = 0$) and proved its approximation capacity via~$\tilde{G}$.
-The input to the proposed DeepONet was the trajectory of the function~$y_{[0, T]}$ discretized using~$m \ge 1$ interpolation points (also known as \textit{sensors} in~\cite{lu2021learning}).
-However, their proposed DeepONet~\cite{lu2021learning} has the following \textit{two} drawbacks. (i) Their DeepONet can effectively approximate $G$ (with $x_0 = 0$) for small values of~$T$.
-For longer time horizons, \ie for $T \gg 1$ second, one must increase the number~$m$ of sensors, which makes the training process challenging. (ii) To predict~$x(t)$ for any $t \in [0,T]$, their DeepONet must take as input the trajectory $u(t)$ within \textit{the whole} interval~$[0,T]$.
-Such an assumption does not hold in the problem studied in this paper.
-That is, we only have access to past values of $y(t)$, \ie within the interval $[0,t) \subset [0,T]$.
-The DeepONet designed in~\cite{lu2021learning} is not applicable to the problem we are addressing here.
+In Lu~\etal~\cite{lu2021learning}, the authors introduced a Deep Operator Network (DeepONet) to approximate the solution operator~$G$ (with $x_0 = 0$) and demonstrated its approximation capacity via~$\tilde{G}$.
+The input to the proposed DeepONet was the trajectory of the function~$y_{[0, T]}$, discretized using~$m \ge 1$ interpolation points (also known as \textit{sensors} in~\cite{lu2021learning}).
+However, their proposed DeepONet~\cite{lu2021learning} has two drawbacks.

+(i) Their DeepONet effectively approximates $G$ (with $x_0 = 0$) for small values of~$T$.
+For longer time horizons, \ie for $T \gg 1$ second, increasing the number~$m$ of sensors becomes necessary, which makes the training process challenging.

+(ii) To predict~$x(t)$ for any $t \in [0,T]$, their DeepONet requires the trajectory $u(t)$ within the \textit{entire} interval~$[0,T]$ as input.
+However, this assumption does not hold for the problem studied in this paper.
+Here, we only have access to past values of $y(t)$, \ie within the interval $[0,t) \subset [0,T]$.
+Thus, the DeepONet designed in~\cite{lu2021learning} is not suitable for the problem we are addressing in this paper.

-To alleviate the above two drawbacks, we propose in the next section an operator learning framework that first designs and trains a novel DeepONet to approximate~$G$ locally and then uses the trained DeepONet recursively to approximate the generator's dynamic response over the whole interval~$[0, T]$.
+To alleviate the two aforementioned drawbacks, we propose an operator learning framework in the next section.
+The framework first designs and trains a novel DeepONet to locally approximate $G$, and then recursively uses the trained DeepONet to approximate the SG's dynamic response over the entire interval of $[0, T]$.